Family says Fort Lauderdale funeral home displayed wrong body at woman’s wake

 FORT LAUDERDALE, FLA.
-(WSVN) - Grieving family members are demanding answers after, they said, a funeral home in Fort Lauderdale displayed the wrong body at a loved one’s viewing.
+(WSVN) - Grieving family members are demanding answers after, they said, a funeral home in Fort Lauderdale displayed the wrong body at a loved one’s wake.

-Norma Newman’s family thought they would be laying her to rest at the Roy Mizell & Kurtz Funeral Home, at 1305 NW 6th St., Saturday night.
+Norma Newman’s family thought they would be saying their goodbyes to her at the Roy Mizell & Kurtz Funeral Home, located at 1305 NW 6th St., Saturday night.

 Newman’s sister, Cuinthia Webber, said she went over to view the body only to discover a complete stranger inside the casket.

-“[I said], ‘No, this is not my sister.
+“I said, ‘No, this is not my sister.
 This is somebody we did not know,'” she said.
 “We did not know the person that was lying in the casket.”

 Relatives said the person in the casket was not their loved one because something was missing.